 QB Heavy Leagues - Assumes QBs are significantly more valuable than other positions and/or you can start two of them.

 12 Team leagues call for the most balanced approach since the drain on talent in drafts means you have to approach it carefully or you end up with weaknesses in some positions.
 It is the most common but only barely over 10 team leagues.
 Basically you will get four of the top 50 players and that is where a drop-off occurs in talent or risk.
 Depth is more important in this league over a 10 man because there will be fewer decent free agents on the waiver wire.

 Performance Scoring (Non PPR) Leagues

 Having no reception points, this scoring favors running backs and quarterbacks though it does make elite wide receivers even more important since they offer a difference.
 You can leave the first three rounds without a running back but most teams prefer to get at least one if not two.
-For some reason, wideouts are being taken more often in the first two rounds than last year.
-Likely more about the question marks around backs after the top ten are gone.

 Our FREE email updates are packed with the player news and fantasy analysis you need!
 Always fresh, no spam, guaranteed!